New affiliated faculty members join the Ryan Institute

 Manuel Overview

-The Motor Systems Lab focuses on unraveling the intricacies of the motor system and understanding how normal motor function is impacted in pathological conditions.
-Employing a range of cutting-edge techniques, including in vivo electrophysiology, in vitro electrophysiology, viral approaches, and advanced imaging methods, our research aims to shed light on the underlying mechanisms governing […]
+The Manuel Lab focuses on unraveling the intricacies of the motor system and understanding how normal motor function is impacted in pathological conditions.
+Employing a range of cutting-edge techniques, including in vivo electrophysiology, in vitro electrophysiology, viral approaches, and advanced imaging methods, our research aims to shed light on the underlying mechanisms governing motor […]

 Continue reading "Manuel Overview"